 The trail starts flat and forested from the Deception Pass trailhead in the Upper Cle Elum River valley.
 Half a mile in you’ll cross a small stream and the wilderness boundary.
 Keep kids motivated to move on from the patches of ripe black huckleberries along the trail in August or you’ll never make it to the lake to wash off those purple-stained fingers.
 Under two miles in is your destination, a long, shallow lake ringed with reeds and forest and reflecting the looming peaks beyond, Cathedral Rock and Mt.
 Daniel.
 The trail continues all the way to the upper reaches of the lake, about one mile more.
 Follow it to reach the best picnic and lake access spots, which get better as you hike on.

-Distance: 5.5 miles round trip, 800 feet gain, Discover Pass required
+Distance: 5.5 miles round trip, 800 feet elevation gain, Discover Pass required

 Kids will love: the opportunity to inspect beaver activity, dragonflies and tadpoles up close